faisalazam/Problems/SYSTEM_DESIGN.md

 2. Complexity of administration
 3. Increased infrastructure costs

+#### When to shard

+So, how do you know when to shard your database?
+Some good indicators that it may be time to consider sharding are when you've started to max out data size, write throughput, and/or read throughput.
+Let's walk through each of these categories.

+##### Data Size

+Data size can still be a driving factor for sharding though.
+One thing to consider is how large your working set is, and how much of that fits into RAM.
+As less of your active data fits in memory and more queries need to read from disk, query latency will increase.

+Other database operations are also affected by the data size of a single MySQL cluster.
+The larger the database, the longer backups (and restores!) take.
+The same is true for other operational tasks like provisioning new replicas and making schema changes.
+This is the logic behind guidelines Vitess has made for shard sizing.
+Smaller data size per shard improves manageability.

+##### Write throughput

+Another reason to consider sharding is when you've maxed out the write throughput of your cluster.
+This can show up in a couple of ways.

+When the primary is maxed on IOPS, writes will become less performant.
+Usually before that, however, replication lag becomes a problem.

+##### Read throughput

+While running out of read throughput capacity can be solved through read-write splitting and the addition of read replicas, that isn't without its own challenges.
+As mentioned in the previous section, replication lag can make this complex or lead to a poor experience for your users.

+Typically, this is earlier than we often think about sharding.
+However, by scaling read capacity through horizontal sharding instead of by using replicas, application code does not need to account for the potential replication lag or that multiple connection strings need to be managed and utilized depending on the data set you are trying to access.
+Plus, sharding at this stage sets you up for future growth and you don't have to come back and shard later when write throughput or data size would otherwise become an issue.

 #### Shard Key

 The shard key is either a single indexed field or multiple fields covered by a compound index that determines the